 Best Scuba Diving Operators in Koh Lanta

 Take a Bike and Explore the Island

 Taking a bike and exploring the island is one of the best things to do on Koh Lanta!
 Koh Lanta is 27 kilometers from north to south.
 If you drive for 2 hours without any breaks, you can reach another side of the island.
 Most of the beautiful beaches are on the western side of the island.
 So, you can skip the eastern side, take a bike, and explore.
 There is only one main road going along the coast.
 Whenever you see a symbol of a beach, stop and visit that beach.
 You need to take a right turn most of the time and take a bumpy road to reach a beach.

 If you are a dog or cat lover, you would love to visit this animal sanctuary in Koh Lanta.
 This center takes care of about 60 cats and 30 dogs.
 You are allowed to play with them on an hourly basis.
 Should you seek a long-term voluntary opportunity, you can get in touch with them.
 This is located on the western side of the island.

 Exploring Koh Lanta Old Town

-Most of the people visit Koh Lanta to enjoy the beautiful beaches.
+Most people visit Koh Lanta to enjoy the beautiful beaches.
 Most of the beaches lie in the western part of the island.
 So, people don’t bother to visit the eastern part.
-However, if you wanna explore that part, you can visit the old town.
-It’s quiet as there are hardly any tourists there surrounded by lush green mountains.
-There is not much to explore though, however, it might be a good change from the beaches.
-Besides, you will know the history of the island and understand how this island was before the tourists came.
+However, if you want to explore that part, you can visit the old town.
+It’s quiet, as there are hardly any tourists there, surrounded by lush green mountains.
+There is not much to explore, however, and it might be a good change from the beaches.
+Besides, you will know the history of the island and understand how it was before the tourists came.